LuccaHellriegel/bot-command-center/README.md

 ### Backend

-Usual NodeJS and docker/compose stuff.
+Usual NodeJS and docker/compose stuff is required.
+Then "npm install"

 Add a ".env" with OPENAI_API_KEY=... to the main folder or add it otherwise to the env.